 Inter alia, the Conditions include the LPG to be delivered FOB at the pipeline terminal.

+Top of page

 2. DISTINCTIONS BETWEEN LPGs AND CRUDE OIL

 For IH87 disposals of LPGs have been predominately concluded on term contract basis, although there have also been some spot disposals which can be of significant volumes.
 The volume of LPGs sold spot has varied from month to month.